ad-freiburg/esa2018-experiment/BLOGPOST.md

-# Quo Vadis Peer Review: The ESA 2018 Experiment
+# How Objective is Peer Review: The ESA 2018 Experiment

 ## PART 1: From the "NIPS Experiment" to the "ESA Experiment"